 You are more than welcome to attend the entire inspection, however, if you are unable to attend, we will personally phone you the evening of your inspection to run through the entire report in detail with you.
 The building inspection report and photographic evidence will be emailed to you that same evening with the original report posted the very next day.

 All faults outlined in our building inspection reports are accurately described in an easy to read format.
 Unlike other companies, we do not simply describe the listed components of the house as being in a good or bad condition.
 We take the time to outline the exact nature of the faults and to clearly specify whether the faults are of minor or moderate concern or whether they are of major significance.
 We also outline all areas inspected that were found to be satisfactory.
-All faults listed within the report are given a time frame for repair so that future maintenance can be programmed, e.g. repair within 18 months, etc.
+All faults listed within the pre-purchase inspection report are given a time frame for repair so that future maintenance can be programmed, e.g. repair within 18 months, etc.

 Easy to understand

 Action Property Inspections provides the industry’s most detailed building inspection reports yet, due to our use of layman’s terms, they are also easy for our customer’s to read.
-Our pre-purchase building reports contain easy to understand diagrams and a glossary section for you to reference should you have any questions regarding any terminology within the report.
+Our pre-purchase building reports contain easy to understand diagrams and a glossary section for you to reference should you have any questions regarding any terminology within the pre-purchase inspection report.

 Our pre-purchase building inspections utilise the latest technology.
 Thermal image cameras are used in all building inspections to aid in the search of faults that may not otherwise be detected by the naked eye.
 Although not infallible, or akin to x-ray vision, thermal imagining is certainly a beneficial tool that often exposes faults that would otherwise go undetected.
 Moisture meters are also used on every Brisbane building and pest inspection to provide further diagnostic information pertaining to issues such as leaking showers or water penetration issues, etc.